 How to get to Cala San Vicente

-To get to Cala San Vicente by public transport we have several options depending on where we start our excursion.
+How to get to Cala San Vicente by public transport

 Cala San Vicente is basically a summer tourist destination.
 The four coves that together form Cala San Vicente (Cala Barques, Cala Clara, Cala Molins and Cala Carbó) offer different experiences for all tastes: fine sand beaches, pebble and stone beach, and rock cove.
 Keep in mind that not all have the same services.